Skip to main content

 03

-Universal Pacific 1031 has facilitated 1031 exchanges as a qualified intermediary since 1989.
-Your QI prepares the exchange agreement, drafts the assignments of the relinquished and replacement property contracts, holds the sale proceeds in a separate trust account, coordinates the closing schedule with title and escrow, monitors the 45-day identification deadline, and prepares the IRS Form 8824 documentation.
-The IRS requires this independence — without a QI, the exchange is disqualified.
+Universal Pacific 1031 has provided qualified intermediary services since 1989.
+Your QI prepares the exchange agreement, drafts assignment notices for the relinquished and replacement property contracts, holds the sale proceeds in a segregated trust account, coordinates the closing schedule with title and escrow, tracks the 45-day identification deadline and 180-day exchange deadline, and supports the IRS Form 8824 documentation your CPA needs.
+Without an independent QI, the structure typically does not qualify for tax-deferred treatment under IRS Section 1031.

 01